stschiff/rarecoal/README.md

 A note on multithreading: Without specifying the number of threads via `--nrThreads`, rarecoal will run on parallel using all the processors on your system.
 In my experience, the speed increases fairly linearly up to around 8 processors.
 Up to around 16 processors, there is still some improvement, but much slower than linear.
 So I would usually recommend running on 8 processors at most, although you can try to go higher if you can afford it.

-### rarecoal view
-You can use this subcommand to read in a histogram file and view it up to a specific allele count, using the `-m` option.
-For example, you can view the number of all singletons and doubletons in the example data set via:

-    rarecoal view -m2 -i testData/5popSplit_combined.txt

-You can also use the `-N` option to to adjust the total number of called sites, which will affect the number of non-variant sites (the special pattern `0,0,0,0,0` in the case for five populations) such that the total number of sites matches the number given.

 ### rarecoal maxl
 This command instructs rarecoal to perform a numerical optimization of the parameters of a model given the data.
 You first need to specify a model for your data, which is done by writing a template.
 As an example, consider the template in `testData/5popSimTemplateFixedPop.txt `: